MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-report.md

 ## PBIR format

+> [!IMPORTANT]
+> Please take into account all PBIR [limitations](#pbir-considerations-and-limitations) during the preview phase.

-You can save your Power BI Project files (PBIP) using Power BI enhanced report format (PBIR) as the report file format.
-The PBIR file format greatly simplifies the tracking of changes and resolution of merge conflicts by using properly formatted JSON.
+Saving your Power BI Project files (PBIP) using Power BI enhanced report format (PBIR) greatly improves the tracking of changes and the resolution of merge conflicts by using properly formatted JSON files.

 :::image type="content" source="./media/projects-report/pbir-diff.png" alt-text="Screenshot of friendly PBIR diffs.":::